Does Psalm 51:5 teach inherited sin?

 Psalm 51:5

-The question about inherited sin, or the doctrine of Total Depravity, is a huge subject, and again, we hope to go in depth in the future.
-Sign up so you don’t miss it.
+The question about inherited sin, or the doctrine of Total Depravity, is a huge subject.
 The scope of this article is to study and learn whether or not specifically Psalm 51:5 actually teaches inherited sin like many people assert.

 It’s time to say it again: Any passage worth studying is worth studying in context.
 Without that, we will never be able to fully understand what a passage means.
 In fact, most times we will miss the point completely.
 I hope it doesn’t surprise you that there are four verses that appear before verse five in Psalm 51.
-One thing you may have not have noticed, however, is the superscription of the Psalm.
-Notice it now:
+Something you may not have noticed, however, is the superscription of the Psalm:

 A Psalm of David when Nathan the prophet went to him, after he had gone in to Bathsheba.